rickhowe/sample/README.md

 # wrapwidth

-### Wraps long lines visually at a specific column
+### Wraps long lines virtually at a specific column

 The `wrap` option is useful but no way to select a column to be wrapped.
 And the `textwidth` and `wrapmargin` options break a long line but it is hard